CyberFlameGO/svnpython/Doc/faq/programming.rst

    ...          "\r\n"
    ...          "\r\n")
    >>> lines.rstrip("\n\r")
-   'line 1 '
+   "line 1 "

 Since this is typically only desired when reading text one line at a time, using ``S.rstrip()`` this way works well.

-For older versions of Python, there are two partial substitutes:
+For older versions of Python, There are two partial substitutes:

 - If you want to remove all trailing whitespace, use the ``rstrip()`` method of string objects.
 This removes all trailing whitespace, not just a single